LastAncientOne/SimpleStockAnalysisPython/README.md

   6. How to add and save to csv file?
   7. How to customize table and make beautiful plot?
   8. How to create class and function for stock?
+  9. How to create and run scripts?
-  9. How to applied statistics and timeseries for stock?
+  10. How to applied statistics and timeseries for stock?
-  10. How to create buy and sell signals?
+  11. How to create buy and sell signals?
-  11. How to create stock prediction in machine learning and deep learning?
+  12. How to create stock prediction in machine learning and deep learning?
-  12. Example of python libraries for Technical Analysis and fetching historical stock prices.
+  13. Example of python libraries for Technical Analysis and fetching historical stock prices.

 ______________________________________________________________________________________________________________________________